aaronjacalan/LexorInterpreterProject/README.md

 ---

 ## How to Run
-Write your LEXOR code inside `TestYourCodeHere`, then run:
+Write your LEXOR code inside `TestYourCodeHere` file, then run:
 ```bash
 .\bin\Debug\net9.0\LexorInterpreterProject.exe .\TestYourCodeHere
 ```